Inspections and Administrative Field Reviews

 Per the ordinance, those performing well or exploratory hole work that may intersect groundwater in any of the Agency's jurisdictional areas must obtain a permit.
 A permit can be obtained online at: https://acgov.org/business/wellpermits.htm

-Alaco is one of two firms contracted to either inspect the work or to perform an administrative field review of the permit conditions.
+When assigned, Alaco either inspects the work or performs an administrative field review of the project site.
 An inspection may be required for work that interfaces with a high quality aquifer.
 An administrative field review is usually ordered for activities that represent a lesser threat to groundwater, such as shallow exploratory holes.

-If the Agency has issued you a permit that states an inspection or a field review, please coordinate your work with Cameron Lai at 408-837-1542 or wells@alaco.us.
+If the Agency has issued you a permit that states an inspection or a field review is to be conducted by Alaco Engineering, please coordinate your work with Cameron Lai at 408-837-1542 or wells@alaco.us.

 map courtesy of Zone 7